bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

    Defines the :ref:`process-element-error-start` element which can handle execution errors.

 Timeout
-   Defins a timeout for the return call to the Java PI class.
+   Defines a timeout for the return call to the Java PI class.
    A timout error can be handled by a catching :ref:`process-element-error-start`.